 Since John F. Kennedy's assassination, no Catholic has been close to becoming US president again.

 Editor’s note: On this day in history, November 8, in 1960, an Irish American from Massachusetts named John F. Kennedy won the United States Presidential Election under the slogan “A Time For Greatness”.
-Today as the results for the 2018 Midterm Elections are being announced we reflect on the election of the 35th President of the USA, JFK and his Irish mafia in the White House.

 In September 2015, Pope Francis arrived in the United States, a country where six of the nine Supreme Court justices at the time were Catholic, the then-Vice President Joe Biden was Catholic, as was then-Speaker of the House John Boehner, and fully 30 percent of all the members of Congress, in addition to Secretary of State John Kerry.

 It sounds like a very healthy quota.
 It is estimated that 70 million of the 321 million residents of the US are Catholic.
 There is now also a Catholic taking up residence in the White House as First Lady Melania Trump revealed her religion after her visit with the Pope three years ago.